-We focus on Equation 2 as the definition of IRR (the value of $\gamma$ that satisfies Equation 2).
-An apparent disadvantage is that Equation 2 is difficult to solve.
-On a spreadsheet, however, the Microsoft Excel function XIRR permits convenient solution.
-In other software applications, the numerical methods of bisection and Newton iteration, among others, suffice for rapid calculations.

-A significant but not fatal problem with IRR is that it is a fixed rate that is completely ignorant of current market interest rates.
-For example, imagine that a pension fund manager has a "rule" that the fund will invest in CLO equity when she projects an IRR of 15% or higher.
+Focusing on equation (2) as the definition of IRR (the value of y that satisfies equation (2)).
+An apparent disadvantage is that (2) is difficult to solve.
+On a spreadsheet, though, the Excel function XIRR permits convenient solution.
+In other software applications, the numerical methods of bisection and Newton iteration, among others, suffice for rapid calculations.5 imagine that a pension fund manager has a "rule" that it will invest in CLO equity when she projects an IRR of 15% or higher.
 This year's transactions only show 13% IRR, so the manager declines to invest.
 When next year's deals come in at 16%, the pension fund invests.
 But CLO equity is sensitive to market interest rates (LIBOR and swap curves).
 The increase in IRR may be entirely due to increasing LIBOR/swap rates.
 Hence, establishing a simple IRR benchmark is not reasonable.
 One feasible remedy for this flaw is to measure return as the difference between the computed IRR and a fixed-rate alternative (such as a risk-free return or the investor's cost of funds).